Distilleries in Frederick Md are “marking their territory” (distillery cat pun) on Frederick’s craft beverage scene in a big way!

 We had so much fun at Tenth Ward!

-Our next stop was McClintock Distilling, located right in the heart of Downtown Frederick, along Carroll Creek at 35 South Carroll Street.
+Our next stop was McClintock Distilling, located in the heart of Downtown Frederick, along Carroll Creek at 35 South Carroll Street.

 Located in a 105 year old former garage, the owners painstakingly transformed it into a state of the art distillery and tasting room.